-Abdikadir Dayib Askar is an author of a Somali novel Kas & Karaan (Intellect & Space) and a Chevening scholar who is now serving as the Chair of the Graduate Students’ Association at the University of York where he is pursuing an MA in Conflict, Development and Governance.
+Abdikadir Dayib Askar is an author of a Somali novel Kas & Karaan and a Chevening scholar who is now serving as the Chair of University of York’s Graduate Students’ Association where he is pursuing an MA in Conflict, Development and Governance.

-Askar holds an MA in International Relations and Diplomacy from Cavendish University and a Postgraduate Diploma in Peace and Conflict Studies from the Institute of Peace and Conflict Studies at the University of Hargeisa.
-He completed his Bachelors of Arts in Public Administration from Kampala International University.
-Furthermore, Askar was among the top ten students graduated from the prestigious Sheikh Secondary School in the scholastic year 2007/8.
+Askar has a solid educational foundation and a passion for development works.
+Having earned an MA (International Relations and Diplomacy) from Cavendish University and a Postgraduate Diploma in Peace and Conflict Studies from the University of Hargeisa, he has developed substantial research and analytical skills.
+He also graduated from Kampala International University with a degree in public administration.
+Furthermore, he has advanced certificate in Peace and Religion from Harvard University, and he was among the top ten students graduated from the prestigious Sheikh Secondary School in the scholastic year 2007/8.

-With over seven years of progressive experience in strategic communications and media consultancies in conflict, post-conflict and transitional environments in the Horn of Africa, Askar worked as a Communications Lead at Adam Smith International (ASI), an international consulting firm based in London.
+With over seven years of demonstrable track-record in strategic communications and project management, he has led diverse teams to carry out creative communications campaigns while thriving in fast-paced post-conflict and transitional environments in the Horn of Africa.
+Askar worked as a Communications Lead at Adam Smith International (ASI), an international consulting firm based in London.
 Before this job, he served at Oxfam’s Cross-border Project in Ethiopia and Somaliland as a Senior Communications and Documentation Officer.
-He also managed Saxansaxo Radio Programme sponsored by DFID through Health Poverty Action (formerly known as Health Unlimited).
+He also managed Saxansaxo Radio Programme, sponsored by DFID through Health Poverty Action (formerly known as Health Unlimited).

-Abdikadir’s passion for politics and writing can be traced back to his early schooling, where he spent significant time working as a youth leader, social activist and political commentator.
+Abdikadir’s passion for communications and politics can be traced back to his early schooling, where he spent significant time serving as a blogger, youth leader, social activist and political commentator.
 Outside of his work and study time, he enjoys reading novels and closely follows news, opinions and analysis via #ForeignAffairs, #Aljazeera, #Channel 4,#theDiplomat and #AfricanArguments.

 Abdikadir D. Askar